TCS Serves Day

-Trinity Christian School has been sponsoring Edder for 3 years.
+Trinity Christian School has been sponsoring Edder for 4 years.
 Edder lives with his father and his mother.
 He is responsible for caring for children, running errands, and cleaning.
 His father is sometimes employed, and his mother maintains the home.
 There are two children in the family.
-As part of COmpassion's ministry, Edder participates in Bible class, vacation bible school and camp.
+As part of Compassion's ministry, Edder participates in Bible class, vacation bible school and camp.
 Edder loves to be active.
 He enjoys riding his bike and playing soccer.
 He also enjoys playing marbles, tag and hide and seek with his friends.

 Our previous Compassion Child was Yoan Ozbeli who also lives in Guatemala!